mousepawmedia/pawlib/docs/source/goldilocks/goldilocks.rst

 suite, but should not be part of the Suite's batch run.

-One reason to exclude a test from the batch run for the Suite is if the test is used only for comparative benchmarking.
+One reason to exclude a test from the batch run for the Suite is if the test is a stress test that takes a long time to run.

+We can also register the comparative tests as an optional fourth argument.

 Below is an example of a Suite's ``load_tests``.

 ..  code-block:: c++

-    void TestSuite_FlexArray::load_tests()
+    void TestSuite_MagicThing::load_tests()
     {
-        // Register this test with both the suite and the test manager. register_test("t101", new TestFlex_Push);
+        /* Register this test with both the suite and the test manager.
+         * Also register the comparative form. */ register_test("t101", new MagicThing_Poof(), true, new OtherThing_Poof());

+        register_test("t102", new MagicThing_Vanish());

+        register_test("t103", new MagicThing_Levitate());

+        register_test("t104", new MagicThing_Telepathy());

         /* This test will be loaded by the suite, but will be excluded
          * from the batch run. */
-        register_test("t101b", new TestVector_Push, false);

-        register_test("t102", new TestFlex_Shift);
-        register_test("t102b", new TestVector_Shift, false);

-        register_test("t103", new TestFlex_ShiftAlt);

-        register_test("t104", new TestFlex_Insert);
-        register_test("t104b", new TestVector_Insert, false);
+        register_test("t105", new MagicThing_SawInHalf(), true);
     }

-We have registered seven tests with this suite.
-Upon loading the suite, all seven tests will be loaded into the test manager.
-However, if we were to batch run this suite, only four of those tests (t101, t102, t103, and t103) would be run.
-This makes sense, because the other tests are only for comparative benchmarking: t101b performs the exact same task as t101, but it uses an external library.
-If we batch run this suite as a part of integration testing, it wouldn't matter whether those comparative tests passed - they would have no effect on our library's function.
+We have registered five tests with this suite, not counting the comparative form of the one.
+Upon loading the suite, all five tests will be loaded into the test manager.
+However, if we were to batch run this suite, only four of those tests (t101, t102, t103, and t104) would be run.

 Registering a Suite
 ----------------------------------------------------